MEET OUR STAFF

 Lea is a long-term Supervisor at the Southern California Counseling Center in Los Angeles and has volunteered as a supervisor for over 12 years.

-Amy is a Licensed Clinical Social Worker with a background in treating eating disorders, addictions, anxiety, depression, and adoption-related issues.
+Amy is a Licensed Clinical Social Worker and proud to be a Supervisor at Santa Monica Counseling Center.
+She works with individuals, couples and groups and has a background in treating eating disorders, addictions, anxiety, depression, codependency and adoption-related issues.

 Amy believes we make decisions about ourselves and life in childhood and this along with karma, DNA, genetics and life experience forms our world view, “Our Story.”
 Left unexamined, we operate from these antiquated ideas long after they outlive their usefulness and often to our detriment.

-Amy treats clients utilizing an integrative approach: psychodynamic in helping clients heal old wounds and identifying their impact on their present lives and behavioral/cognitive techniques in empowering clients to make necessary changes to feel successful on their journey.
+Amy treats clients utilizing an integrative approach: psychodynamic in helping clients heal old wounds and identifying their impact on their present lives and cognitive/behavioral techniques in empowering clients to make necessary changes to live with more authenticity, freedom and purpose on their journey.

 Spirituality, meditation, and the mind-body connection also inform Amy’s practice.